dickinsona19/Coin-Collector/readme.md

 - [X] C-6: The player's character can move left and right, with its movement bounded by impassable tiles.
 - [X] C-7: The player's character can jump up and onto tiles.
 - [X] C-8: The player's character falls down when walking off a ledge.
+- [X] C-9: Include a full player experience loop: title, gameplay, end.
 - [X] B-1: The project report is complete.
 - [X] B-2: The source code and project structure comply with <a href="https://www.gdquest.com/docs/guidelines/best-practices/godot-gdscript/">our adopted guidelines</a>.
 - [X] B-3: There is a sprite element in the level that the player can interact with, such as a collectible, an enemy, a book, or a switch.
 - [X] B-4: The camera follows the character through a world that is larger than one screen.
+- [X] B-5: Include sound effects and music.
+- [X] B-6: Include a HUD that tracks game-appropriate data such as score or time remaining.
+- [X] B-7: Include a clear example of <em>juice</em> and describe it in the <code>README.md</code>.
-- [X] A-1: Generate neither warnings nor errors at runtime.
+- [] A-1: Generate neither warnings nor errors at runtime.
+- [ ] A-2: Include two clear examples of <em>juice</em> and describe them in the <code>README.md</code>.
-- [X] A-2: Earn one star
+- [ ] A-3: Earn two stars.
 - [ ] ⭐ Animate the main character using either <code>AnimatedSprite</code> or cutout animation
 - [ ] ⭐ Include parallax scrolling in the background.
-- [X] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.
+- [ ] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.

-Therefore this work merits an A
+There for this work merits a B